Webinar series: Strategies for useful, trusted election coverage

 3. Bring your receipts: Explaining your reporting process

 1–2 p.m.
 EST, Thursday, Sept.
 12. Not everyone we’re trying to reach with our news coverage is coming from a shared set of facts.
 When journalists publish something they accept to be true — such as the results of an election — what happens when that statement feels like unsettled opinion to some of your audience?
 How can you as a journalist back up the facts you’re sharing?
 How can you show that your work is fair, accurate and trustworthy?
 In this training, we’ll walk through how to bring your reporting receipts by both explaining how and why you stand for facts, and by showing how you consistently source information and stories.
-Register here.
+This session has passed.
+Watch the replay here.

 4. Avoiding polarization when reporting on hot-button issues

 1–2 p.m.
 EST, Thursday, Oct.
 3. Whether it be the headline, who you interviewed for the story or the language used, when covering a controversial topic, it’s almost guaranteed someone will disagree with your coverage — or at the very least, make quick judgments about it purely based on the topic.
 In this training, you’ll learn strategies for how to cover hot-button issues without alienating or overgeneralizing segments of your community.
 We’ll talk about how to signal fairness and explain your work in a way that makes the coverage more accessible by people with different views on the issue.
 We’ll be joined by John Diedrich at the Milwaukee Journal Sentinel, who will share his fresh approach to his award-winning series on guns and how he was able to find common ground across the political spectrum.
-Register here
+This session has passed.
+Watch the replay here.

 5. Lightning round: Tips for Election Day

 1–2 p.m.
 EST, Thursday, Oct.
 17. A lot of people pay extra attention to the news on Election Day.
 Are you ready to capitalize on it by being relentlessly useful and showcasing your credibility?
 In this webinar, Trusting News will share tips for quick-lifts you and your newsroom can still plan to do to increase trust in your coverage.
 You’ll leave with efficient, accessible ideas you can implement right away, with a checklist to use on Election Day.
-Register here.
+This session has passed.
+Watch the replay here.

 Questions?